I am a student in psychology and I want to become a bioenergetic therapist.

 What Is Postural Kyphosis?

 Postural kyphosis is another term that means hunched back.
 It means there is an excess curvature in the upper back.
 Kyphosis is curvature of the spine that causes the top of the back to appear more rounded than normal.

-If you have severe tension in one part of your body then that tightness will probably effect the rest of your body because the body is a kinetic chain, everything is interrelated, nothing works alone meaning that you will find muscle imbalances in other areas to compensate.
+If you have severe tension in one part of your body, that tightness will probably effect the rest of your body, because the body is a kinetic chain.
+Everything is interrelated.
+Nothing works alone, meaning that muscle imbalances lead other areas to compensate.

-So in the case of an upper back kyphosis the chest for example is tense and tight and the upper back is tense and lenghened.
+So in the case of an upper back kyphosis, the chest, for example, is tense and tight and the upper back is tense and lengthened.
 They are both weak because they lack flexibility.

-Flexibility is the capacity for a muscle to change shape so a muscle that is chronically short or chronically long is a weak muscle, it's not working optimally.
+Flexibility is the capacity for a muscle to change shape.
+A chronically short or chronically long muscle is weak; it's not working optimally.

-I have found that strenghening is not effective at all, I have been working with a kinesiologist specialized in posture who has told me that the previous way to correct posture by stretching and strenghening has been a total failure.
+I have found that strengthening is not effective at all.
+I have been working with a kinesiologist who specializes in posture.
+She told me that efforts to correct posture by stretching and strengthening have been a total failure.

 I have corrected my upper back kyphosis and anterior pelvic tilt successfully with her help only with stretching and mobilization exercises.

 The problem is that with bad posture comes a difference in muscle activation.
 The nervous system is excessively sensitive to certain muscles and excessively insensitive to others.
 Short and tight muscles are overly recruited and you are very conscious of these muscles.